NAMlab/deepCRE_reimplemented/readme.md

 #### Interpretation Input Files

+The inputs for the interpretation script (`src/deepCRE/deepcre_interpret.py`) are almost the same as for the self [prediction script](#self-prediction-input-files).
+The only difference is, that for the interpretation the target file needs to be provided, since explanations will only be calculated for correct predictions.
+This is because we want to learnt about biological patterns, and not wrong patterns learned by the neural network.
+The json configuration file therefore needs to contain the following parameters:

+- genome
+- annotation
+- targets
+- training_output_name
+- model_case

+And depending on the model case:

+- chromosomes (for ssr models)
+- species_data with species names (for msr models)

+The optional parameters are the same as for the self [prediction script](#self-prediction-input-files):

+- ignore_small_genes
+- extragenic
+- intragenic

 #### Interpretation Output Files

+The interpretation script creates multiple output files, which are located in the `results/shap` folder.

 ### Motif Extraction

 #### Motif Extraction Input Files

+The inputs for the motif extraction script (`src/deepCRE/deepcre_motifs.py`) are once again almost the same as for the self [prediction script](#self-prediction-input-files).
+Just like for the interpretation, the target file needs to be provided, since motifs and patterns should only be extracted from correctly calculated examples.
+The motifs can be calculated using saved explanations from the interpretation script.
+In case that is not wanted, an additional parameter can be set to calculate the explanations on the fly.
+The json configuration file therefore needs to contain the following parameters:

+- genome
+- annotation
+- targets
+- training_output_name
+- model_case

+And depending on the model case:

+- chromosomes (for ssr models)
+- species_data with species names (for msr models)

+The optional parameters that can be used for this script are:

+- ignore_small_genes
+- extragenic
+- intragenic
+- force_interpretations: If set to true, the explanations will be recalculated, even if explanations for this model have already been calculated.
+Otherwise, explanations will only be calculated, if they are not already present. **Type: boolean**, default is false.

 #### Motif Extraction Output Files